Inflect logo

 FactorRating / DataNotes

-Sales Tax18% VAT – as of September 2025Standard national value-added tax rate applies to services and equipment.
+Sales Tax18% VAT – as of September 2025Standard national value-added tax rate.

 Network & Connectivity Ecosystem